Have you set goals in the past, and failed to achieve them?

 At Hughes Media, we frequently receive requests from existing and prospective clients to run campaigns or complete marketing tasks.
 However, in order to give our clients the best outcomes and return on their investments, we always take the time to evaluate their true objectives.
 By strategically analyzing what a company needs, we are able to create SMART goals, which we then apply to integrated marketing efforts to help our clients grow their businesses.

 Example of a SMART goal put to work

-One of our clients, a home services company, approached us requesting Facebook ads, but had nothing more specific in mind.
-Hughes Media took the time to evaluate their current marketing efforts, discuss their situation and the business objectives.
+One of our clients, a home services company, approached us requesting Facebook ads but had nothing more specific in mind.
+Hughes Media took the time to evaluate its current marketing efforts, and discuss its situation and business objectives.
 We discovered the percentage of people actually booking appointments after filling out a form on their website was low.
 A targeted Facebook campaign optimized for website conversions was created, utilizing the client’s existing customer list and website traffic to generate lookalike audiences.

 How was it Specific?: We ran targeted Facebook ads using lookalike audiences to get an additional 40 leads per month

 How was it Measurable?: Facebook Business Manager, UTM implementation, and conversion tracking allowed us to track exactly which leads came from the ads

 How was it Attainable?: Previous small-scale campaigns Hughes Media ran for the client performed well and exhibited promising statistics